 Dan is a software architect and technology professional focusing on applications of blockchain technologies.
 He has years of experience providing professional consulting services to clients ranging from startups to global corporations.
 He specializes in bringing rigorous testing and bulletproof code to tough engineering challenges.
 He has deep expertise in many aspects of artificial intelligence, blockchain, machine learning, and automation.

-Along with having earned a Ph.D. in computer science and engineering, Dilip has over a decade of experience in the industry.
-Since 2015, he’s been focusing on projects related to machine learning and deep learning for computer vision.
-Dilip has an eye for detail which helps in identifying data biases and developing models for image classification of fine-grained data, object detection, text recognition, image translation, and face recognition.
+Along with earning a PhD in computer science and engineering, Dilip has over a decade of experience in the industry.
+Since 2015, he's been focusing on projects related to machine learning and deep learning.
+Dilip has an eye for detail which helps in working closely with domain scientists and improving the accuracy and reliability of models for fine-grained image classification, object detection and segmentation, natural language processing, time-series forecasting, and generative AI.

 Rajeev is passionate about data and machine learning and has more than five years of experience in data science projects across numerous industries and applications.
 He's currently focused on cutting-edge technologies such as TensorFlow, Keras, deep learning, and most of the Python data science stack.
 Rajeev has used these skills to solve many real business problems in NLP, image processing, and time series domains.